 A lot of visitors to this website offer strong positions on controversial health issues.
 They frequently maintain that “the data suggest…” What data?
 Where?
 Did it come from a source other than YouTube?

-I guess Greg would not want his surgeon to wear a face mask during an operation, since doing so might lead to a “decline in cognitive performance.”
+I imagine that Greg would not want his surgeon to wear a face mask during an operation, since doing so might lead to a “decline in cognitive performance.”
 That would not be good during delicate surgical procedures.
 Then again, catching an infection would not be so good either.
 Is there any hospital that would allow surgery if doctors and nurses refused to wear face masks?

 Data Published in Reputable Journals: